Emily-Keymon/Pharmaceutical-Treatment-Results-Analysis/README.md

 # Matplotlib - The Power of Plots

-* Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.

-* Use the cleaned data for the remaining steps.

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.